How To Use AeroPoints To Establish Permanent Ground Control Points Across Your Site

 AeroPoint 2s: 8 hours

-Once the AeroPoint data is collected, upload your data to the Propeller Platform.
+Once all AeroPoint data is collected, upload your data to the Propeller Platform

 AeroPoint_Survey_ProcessNow.png